-- Asking different learners to take the different concepts highlighted in the unit summary given in the Student's Book pages 10 and 11. - Ask the class probing questions to help them recall the concepts correctly.
+- Asking different learners to take the different concepts highlighted in the unit summary. - Ask the class probing questions to help them recall the concepts correctly.

-• A teacher should ask learners to do unit 1 test given in Student's Book pages 11-12 to assess whether learners understood the whole unit.
+• A teacher should ask learners to do unit 1 test to assess whether learners understood the whole unit.

-• A teacher should know the concepts of sets taught in Senior 1 and some concepts of applications of sets in S2 fully in order to teacher this unit properly.
+A teacher should know the concepts of sets taught in Senior 1 and some concepts of applications of sets in S2 fully in order to teacher this unit properly.